Amedeo Development Corporation: Auction

 Intense court battles raged for two years, with multiple parties embroiled in lawsuits and little tangible progress being made.
 In 2000, however, Jefri Bolkiah reached a private settlement with the Sultan, temporarily quieting the legal chaos.
 The case attracted global attention in 2001 when Amedeo's liquidators, Foo, Kon & Tan of Singapore, held a highly publicised auction of the company's assets.
 The auction showcased the extravagant nature of Amedeo's acquisitions, featuring over 100 chandeliers, gold-plated toilet brush holders, and even an Apache attack helicopter simulator.
 Some of Jefri Bolkiah's 2,000 vehicles remain parked outside Jerudong Park, concealed behind "For Sale" signs.
 Meanwhile, the sultan repurposed Jerudong's equestrian facilities, turning over all but 93 ponies to an Indonesian company and placing the centre under private management.

 Unable to reach an agreement with Amedeo's creditors, the liquidators decided to auction over 10,000 of the company's possessions over six days.
 The event, dubbed the "mother of all auctions" by the press, was held by the British company SHM Smith Hodgkinson International.
 Despite the global attention it attracted, the auction raised only B$9 million, a fraction of what creditors had expected.
 The auction's execution was widely criticised for its impact on Brunei's international reputation and its low returns.

-As the remains of the once-powerful corporation were dismantled, buyers gathered in the intense heat of a large plaster factory on Amedeo's grounds, struggling to hear the auctioneer over the deafening hum of massive fans.
-Auctioneers guided bidders around the property, selling 8,000 tons of exquisite marble slabs, a state-of-the-art marble factory, and pallets of teak and mahogany.
-The remnants of unfinished residences, skyscrapers, malls, and yet another palace were up for grabs, these projects now half-completed and abandoned in vast areas of cleared jungle.
-Items ranging from pizza ovens and gym equipment to crystal chandeliers and gold-trimmed Jacuzzis painted a striking picture of the luxury that had characterised Amedeo's ventures.
+Following the company's collapse, its assets were auctioned.
+Items sold included approximately 8,000 tons of marble slabs, a marble-processing facility, timber, construction equipment and furnishings.
+Several incomplete projects, including residential developments, commercial buildings and a palace, remained unfinished.